openstack/python-novaclient/README.rst

     export OS_AUTH_URL=http://example.com:8774/v1.1/
     export OS_COMPUTE_API_VERSION=1.1

-If you are using Keystone, you need to set the NOVA_URL to the keystone endpoint::
+If you are using Keystone, you need to set the OS_AUTH_URL to the keystone endpoint::

     export OS_AUTH_URL=http://example.com:5000/v2.0/